Skullheadx/text-art/README.md

 # text-art

 Free for anyone to use to create their own text art creations.
-If you choose to, pleasse credit the link to this repo.
+If you choose to, please credit the link to this repo.

 DEPENDENCIES:
 opencv-python